-(82) "Holding Tank" means a watertight receptacle designed to receive and store sewage to facilitate treatment at another location.
+(79) "Holding Tank" means a watertight receptacle designed to receive and store sewage to facilitate treatment at another location.

-(83) "Holding Tank System" means an alternative system consisting the combination of a holding tank, service riser, and level indicator (alarm), designed to receive and store sewage for intermittent removal for treatment at another location.
+(80) "Holding Tank System" means an alternative system consisting of the combination of a holding tank, service riser, and level indicator (alarm), designed to receive and store sewage for intermittent removal for treatment at another location.

-(84) "Hydrosplitter" or "hydrasplitter" means a hydraulic device to proportion flow under pressure by the use of one or more orifices.
+(81) "Hydrosplitter" or "hydrasplitter" means a hydraulic device to proportion flow under pressure by the use of one or more orifices.